DevExpress/devextreme-reactive/.github/ISSUE_TEMPLATE/feature_request.md

     We do not guarantee a quick answer on GitHub.
     If you own an active DevExtreme license, feel free to contact us in the Support Center (https://www.devexpress.com/ask) to receive an answer shortly.

+    Note: you can create own PR with a feature.
 -->

 ### I'm using ...